 Figure 7.
-Average Number of Days From Index Discharge to Start of Home Health (Range of 0 to 5 Days), Overall and by Condition
+Average Number of Days from Index Discharge to Start of Home Health (Range of 0 to 5 Days), Overall and by Condition

 The number of days from start of home health to first unplanned rehospitalization ranged fairly evenly from 1 to 30 days (Figure 8).
-The average number of days from the start of home health care to first unplanned rehospitalization was 12.7 days (Figure 9).
-By index hospitalization condition, the number of days ranged from 10.0 days (episodes for non-cancer colectomy) to 14.0 (episodes for COPD).
+The average number of days from the start of home health care to first unplanned rehospitalization was 12.8 days (Figure 9).
+By index hospitalization condition, the number of days to first unplanned rehospitalization ranged from 9.8 days (episodes for cholecystectomy) to 13.9 days (episodes for COPD).

 Figure 8.
-Distribution of Number of Days From Start of Home Health to First Unplanned Rehospitalization, All Conditions
+Distribution of Number of Days from Start of Home Health to First Unplanned Rehospitalization, All Conditions